HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-04-19-node-garbage-collector.md

 **Note:** In **Doubly linked list** class, this Garbage Collector works even more efficiently as each time a **class object** of a type gets destroyed, its' nodes are transferred to Garbage Collector at **O(1)** Complexity, whereas in **Singly**, its **O(n)**.

-**P.S:** Below is the attached **Source Code Folder Link** for Singly & Doubly linked-list classes.
+**P.S:** Below is the attached **Source Code Folder** for Singly & Doubly linked-list classes.
 If there is anything ambiguous, feel free to reach out.
 Peace!!!

 [**Source Code Folder Link**](https://github.com/HypertextAssassin0273/Data_Structures_in_Cpp/tree/main/Native_Data_Structures/Node_Structures)